ESMValGroup/ESMValTool/doc/sphinx/source/recipes/recipe_hyint.rst

 Recipes are stored in recipes/

 * recipe_hyint.yml (evaluating the 6 hydroclimatic indices, performing trend analysis and plotting)
-* recipe_hyint_extreme_events.yml (similar to the recipe_hyint.yml but with an additional call to the extreme_events diagnostic for calculation of ETCCDI indices and inclusion of them in the trend analysis and plotting)
+* recipe_hyint_extreme_events.yml (similar to the recipe_hyint.yml but with an additional call to the :ref:`recipes_extreme_events` diagnostic for calculation of ETCCDI indices and inclusion of them in the trend analysis and plotting)

 Diagnostics are stored in diag_scripts/hyint/